Skirball Institute of Biomolecular Medicine Job Openings

 Our goal is to decipher the physical, molecular, and cellular principles underlying dynamic cell behaviors during morphogenesis.
 We hope that uncovering these principles will provide an understanding of how normal cell dynamics contributes to development and homeostasis and why perturbations cause defects and disease.

-Current models our lab uses to understand dynamic cell behavior are the assembly of neurons into clusters (Lewellis S., et al. Journal of Cell Biology, 2013); the tissue movement of sensory organs (Venkiteswaran G., et al. Cell, 2013; Wang J., et al. Developmental Cell, 2018); and the formation of the coronary artery network in zebrafish (Nagelberg D., et al. Current Biology, 2015).
+Current models our lab uses to understand dynamic cell behavior are the assembly of neurons into clusters (Lewellis S., et al. Journal of Cell Biology, 2013); the tissue movement of sensory organs (Wang J., et al. Developmental Cell, 2018; Colak-Champollion T., et al. Current Biology, 2019; Lau S., et al. Nature Cell Biology, 2020); and the formation of the coronary artery network in zebrafish (Nagelberg D., et al. Current Biology, 2015).
 To interrogate these processes, we use classical genetics, genome engineering, and advanced fluorescence microscopy and computational modeling, often in collaboration with other laboratories.

 Candidates should have a recent MD, PhD, or MD/PhD degree and a strong background in cell biology or fluorescence microscopy or biophysics.
 Although not essential, candidates with experience in the use of animal models are encouraged to apply.
 Please send a cover letter explaining relevant work experience and interests, a CV, and the contact information of three references to Dr. Knaut at firstname.lastname@example.org.